K-avi/siasl2/README.txt

 -s starts (SIASL)² with bf-like symbol lexic.
 -f reads a program from a file
 -h prints out help
--x starts (SIASL)² with hexadecimal lexic instead of normal bf-like symbols
+-x starts (SIASL)² with an hexadecimal lexic instead of normal bf-like symbols
    nb: hexsiasl's current implementation is pretty awful and has worse performance than normal
        (SIASL)²